JanuarySnow/Nomad/README.md

 West-tek tactical optics

-No Power armor or minigun in Concord, because fuck you thats why.
+No Power armor or minigun in Concord, because life isnt fair.

-No already-built crafting benches or power armor crafting bench in Sanctuary or Red Rocket, because fuck you thats why
+No already-built crafting benches or power armor crafting bench in Sanctuary or Red Rocket, because life isnt fair.

 Weapons are uniformly more expensive to purchase, especially prewar ones!